Tip

 placeholder (str) | A placeholder text shown when the chat input is empty.
 Defaults to "Your message".
 For accessibility reasons, you should not use an empty string. |

 key (str or int) | An optional string or integer to use as the unique key for the widget.
 If this is omitted, a key will be generated for the widget based on its content.
-Multiple widgets of the same type may not share the same key. |
+No two widgets may have the same key. |

 max_chars (int or None) | The maximum number of characters that can be entered.
 If None (default), there will be no maximum. |